-Wedding Budget Calculator: Planning Guide 2025
+Wedding Budget Planner: A Comprehensive Planning Guide (2025)

 The numbers don't lie - you're typically looking at 40-50% of your budget going on venue and reception (and yes, that includes those lovely barn conversions we've got dotted around Leicestershire), 30-40% for feeding everyone and keeping them entertained, and 20-25% for your wedding party bits and bobs.

 What I like about these modern calculators is the automated expense monitoring - it's like having a sensible mate watching your spending.
-No more scratching your head over spreadsheets or wondering where all the money's gone.
+No more scratching your head over wedding budget spreadsheets or wondering where all the money's gone.
 The system tracks everything, from the deposit you've put down on the photographer to that last-minute order of confetti.

 It's a proper streamlined, stress-free process - no fancy faff, just practical tools that work on your phone or laptop.
 And before you ask, yes, you can customise everything to match what you actually need, not what some glossy magazine reckons you should have.